christensenjairus/Incrypto/README.md

 ### Two main options for running Incrypto:
 1. **Easy**: Download and install a pre-built package. **This will offer no encryption flexibility.** You will have to use our default encryption algorithms. **The prebuilt packages are in the PREBUILT_PACKAGES folder.
 This will not be explained furthur.**
 2. **Recommended**: Clone the repository, run the app, and eventually make your own installer. **Follow steps below.**.
-   * This is recommended because it offers the full flexibility of the app
+   * This is recommended because it offers the full flexibility of Incrypto
-   * It also enables you to distrubute your custom compiled packages so that your friends can have your encryption/decryption algorithms without exposing how they work.
+   * It also enables you to distrubute your custom compiled packages so that your friends can have your encryption/decryption algorithms (which they will be able to see)

-#### Prerequisite packages
+### Prerequisite packages
 You'll need Node.js and NPM in order to run the app.
 Git is optional (for cloning this repository, not downloading it)

+**Remember to run the following commands in order of appearance**

 **For Mac and Windows** use these links and install and NodeJS and Git (optional) on your computer.
 * [Node.js](https://nodejs.org/en/download/current/) (comes with [npm](http://npmjs.com))